2022 IT Audit Technology Risks in Tech, Media & Telecom

 The latest IT Audit Technology Risks Survey shows that IT audit teams at TMT organizations are working to address these various concerns through the audit process.
 Consistent with other industries, a majority of TMT IT audit leaders (68%) said they assess technology risk as part of the overall internal audit risk assessment process, while 12% conduct it separately from the overall internal audit risk assessment process.
 But more important than how technology audit is conducted is how often it is done.
 About 34% of the TMT survey participants said they conduct annual assessments, while 27% said they do it continually or more frequently than monthly.
 Also, nearly half of the respondents said their organization’s tech audit risk framework aligns with their enterprise risk management framework.

 The survey also indicates that the velocity and persistence of factors impacting the tech audit risk assessment process are higher for the TMT industry than for other industries.
 Roughly 34% of TMT respondents said their technology risk audit process has changed to consider the potential duration of a risk event or persistence, and 33% said it has changed due to velocity.

-The intensifying data privacy environment calls for organisations in the TMT industry to develop a comprehensive data privacy programme, if they have not already, and make it an embedded process.
-It is also critical that organisations break down silos by leveraging a broad, data-driven transformative risk management framework, and conduct regular risk assessments.
+The intensifying data privacy environment calls for organizations in the TMT industry to develop a comprehensive data privacy program, if they have not already, and make it an embedded process.
+It is also critical that organizations break down silos by leveraging a broad, data-driven transformative risk management framework, and conduct regular risk assessments.
 This framework should be built to evolve quickly and at the same pace as innovation.